As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Thanksgiving is a time for celebrating the bounty of the harvest.
 And yet, so many of the foods that make up a holiday plate are beige.

-Mashed potatoes, gravy, vegan stuffing, seitan roast…
+Mashed potatoes, chestnut gravy, vegan stuffing, seitan roast…

 It’s easy for a Thanksgiving meal to be a sea of brown.